A guide to the international regulations on the transportation of dangerous goods by air, sea, road, rail or inland waterway.

 - advising on the potential security aspects of transport

-These regulations can apply to any person who allows dangerous goods to be carried, not just the transport operator.
+These regulations can apply to anyone who allows dangerous goods to be carried, not just the transport operator.
 This could include cargo consignors, freight forwarders, warehouse workers and manufacturers producing goods that will be collected from their factory.

 - obtain a vocational training certificate after receiving appropriate training